VasylTsv/ForthModelT/README.md

 - *Are the any extensions beyond Forth 2012?*
 - Yes, there are a few non-standard words.
 I should find some time and document them.
 Most of them are for internal use, so not that interesting.
 Executing word `STRICT` will hide all non-standard words but `EXTENDED` which reenables non-standard words.

+- *I have some ideas how to make it better.
+Do you want to hear?*
+- Absolutely!
+Even if you may not see recent commits here, the project is not abandoned - I will be checking on it from time to time.
+And, if there is some interest, it may become active.